desprit/starter/README.md

 2. Web service dies with "esbuild-wasm" platform warnings

 This happens on MacOS with M1 chip.
-Replace `yarn dev` with `npm rebuild esbuild && yarn dev` in `docker-compose.base.yml`.
+Replace `yarn dev` with `bash -c "npm rebuild esbuild && yarn dev"` in `docker-compose.base.yml`.